kharchenkolab/AllenBrain_AnnData/README.md

 1. Clone the repository
 2. Create a project folder in the data folder
 3. Download necessary files in the project folder
-4. Run the script "converter.py" with the files full names as arguments.
+4. Run the script "converter.py" with the files full names as arguments from the root folder.
 Example below:

 ```
 python3 converter.py -p /data/AllenBrain_mouseBrainTranscriptomicCellsSmartSeq_25Nov2021 -o /obs.csv.gz -c /exon.counts.csv.gz -a /cluster.annotation.csv -m /cluster.membership.csv